 - Click the link to one of the games below.
 (If you do not have PowerPoint on your computer, you will need to download a PowerPoint Viewer.)

-- Once the game's main screen has loaded, click the text that says "Click here to begin game" on the game's opening screen.
+- Press F5 to begin the slide show, then click the text that says "Click here to begin game" on the game's opening screen.

 - Choose a category and click on any point-value card to see the answer.